A B C

 The Green Team at St. Michael Catholic School is very hard working.
 Recycled bottle caps have been collected and were just waiting for a fun and useful up-cycle project.

 First, my students needed to look through the bottle cap collection.
 Groups of three of the same color cap were collected.
 These colorful gallon milk jug caps were the perfect size.
 We needed 26 groups of three caps.
 Our school Administrative Assistant kindly offered to print out labels with capital and lower case letters of the alphabet for our project.

 Next, the labels needed to be cut an glued onto the caps.
-You can see that my 5th graders did the cutting of the letters.
+You can see, my 5th graders did the cutting of the letters.
 That is why they aren't perfect.
+The next step was to find an appropriate sticker picture for each letter.
+This proved to be quite a project.
+But I think my students did a very good job.
 The Modpodge was applied over the letters.
 Three or four layers of Modpodge was added to make sure the stickers adhered to the caps.
 Little fingers won't be able to pick the letters off of the caps.